 From the moment they arrive, freshmen are able to dive into all that Yale has to offer.
 In part this is because so many programs are in place specifically to welcome and guide first-year students-from preorientation to freshman counselors (Yale seniors) to Freshman Seminars (small classes taught by some of Yale's most prominent professors) to parties.
-We caught up with three freshmen in between their first and second semesters.
-Here they share advice on money, independence, and schedules; reflect on their own freshman expectations: and record a day in their lives during the first year.
+We caught up with three freshmen near the end of their second semesters.
+Here they share advice on preorientation, independence, and schedules; reflect on their own freshman expectations; and record a day in their lives during the first year.

-A Monday in the life of
+A Tuesday in the life of